davewadestein/Learn-Code-Cohort-1/README.md

 #### loops practice
   * ask user how many student are in the class?
   * get a name for each student, put it in a list
     * if the name begins with a '-', e.g., '-Tanner', that means remove it from the list, rather than add
+  * stop when the name is empty
   * print out the student list, in alphabetical order